goootlib/MonsterMQ/README.md

 **disableKeepalive()** - this method disables [keepalive TCP feature](https://en.wikipedia.org/wiki/Keepalive).

 **setTimeout($seconds, $microseconds)** - this method sets reading/writing timeout for network connection.
-You may specify first and second arguments of the method as integers representing the number of seconds and microseconds accordingly, after which connection will be closed if no reading or writing to the socket occurs. setTimeout() method also allows to pass only one argument which might be an integer or a float, if this sigle argument is float the fractional part of it will be treated as microseconds whereas the number before the floating point will be treated as seconds.
+You may specify first and second arguments of the method as integers representing the number of seconds and microseconds accordingly, after which connection will be closed if no reading or writing to the socket have occured. setTimeout() method also allows to pass only one argument which might be an integer or a float, if this sigle argument is float the fractional part of it will be treated as microseconds whereas the number before the floating point will be treated as seconds.

 #### Configuring encrypted network connection
 MonsterMQ allows to use encrypted connections using TLS protocol.
 In order to utilize and configure it, call the following methods:
 ```
-$producer->network()->useTLS()->verifyPeer()->verifyPeerName()->peerName($name)
+$consumer->network()->useTLS()->verifyPeer()->verifyPeerName()->peerName($name)
   ->CA($pathToCAFile)->certificate($pathToCertificateFile)
   ->privateKey($pathToPrivateKey)->password($password)
   ->verifyDepth($number)->ciphers($ciphers)->connect();